GeoffreyPlitt/buildpack-packages/README.md

 The above would install `s3cmd`, `exiftool`, and `zip` from S3 sources.

-The script is very simple: it just downloads and uncompresses the given packages into `/app/vendor` and then adds `/app/vendor/<package name>/bin` to `PATH`.
+The script is very simple: it just downloads and uncompresses the given packages into `/app/vendor` and then adds `/app/vendor/<package name>` to `PATH`.

-The packages are expected to be compressed in a specific way: they should uncompress to a folder named the same as the filename, with a folder called `/bin` under it which will be put on `PATH`.
+The packages are expected to be compressed in a specific way: they should uncompress to a folder named the same as the filename, which will be put on `PATH`.
 For instance:

 ```
 tar xvf zip-3.0.tar.gz
 ./zip-3.0/
-./zip-3.0/bin/
-./zip-3.0/bin/zip
-./zip-3.0/bin/zipsplit
-./zip-3.0/bin/zipnote
-./zip-3.0/bin/zipcloak
+./zip-3.0/zip
+./zip-3.0/zipsplit
+./zip-3.0/zipnote
+./zip-3.0/zipcloak
 ```

 Testing